HomeGuidesAPI ReferenceChangelog

 GET /rest/public/tariffs?zipCode=33101&country=US&customerClasses=RESIDENTIAL&tariffTypes=DEFAULT,ALTERNATIVE&serviceTypes=ELECTRICITY&effectiveOn=2017-10-01&sortOn=customerLikelihood,tariffType&sortOrder=DESC,ASC&fields=ext

 This is a common example where you retrieve the currently active residential electricity tariffs for a given utility and location.
-These results are ordered from the most likely to the least likely, meaning the tariffs that are most likely to apply to the location you provide will appear at the top.
+These results are ordered from most likely to least likely, meaning the tariffs that are most likely to apply to the location you provide will appear at the top.

 Here is the data returned from executing this request: